florianbrede-ayet/retropilot-server/README.md

+# Proof of concept code - use master

 # retropilot-server
 Replacement for comma.ai backend and useradmin dashboard.
 Bundled with a modified version of comma's cabana to allow viewing & analyzing drives.